The view of this dark day for the Museum of Science and Industry,

 • Scrapped: October 1935

 The last of the Budd-Micheline railcars, this trainset differed from its sisters in that it had a pair of American LaFrance gasoline engines and Michelin's rubber wheels were only used on its underpowered trailers.
 It was given the dubious nickname of "Silver Slipper" due to its habit of derailing.
 Considered a failure, the trainset was scrapped within two years.
-However, its stainless steel fluted panelling lived on in subsequent Budd designs.
+However, its stainless steel fluted panelling lived on in subsequent Budd designs and is carried on in modern train car designs to this day.

 CB&Q No. 4000 and 4001 "Æolus"